nottrobin/robinwinslow.uk/_posts/databaseless-django.md

 ---
-title: "Databaseless Django: Why use a dynamic framework without a database?"
+title: "Databaseless Django: Why we use a dynamic framework without a database"
 description: "At Ubuntu we've been using Django without a database for a few years.
 Here are some of the reasons and advantages behind that decision."
 tags:
   - dev